griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 ---

-This book is beneficial to the reader, that goes beyond syntax changes, by getting at least 5 years of Kotlin design experience from the authors and their skills in testing and refactoring towards functional thinking
+**This book is valuable** to the reader, that goes beyond syntax changes, by getting at least 5 years of Kotlin design experience from the authors and their skills in testing and refactoring towards functional thinking

 **The key teaching** from this book is that keeping a system building and working is the most valuable refactoring